AvailLang/Avail/avail-plugin/README.md

     // Avail roots.
 This will default to `"$projectDir/.avail/repositories"` if
     // not specified.
     repositoryDirectory = "$projectDir/avail/my-repos"

-    // Provides a custom name for the workbench jar created and run from
-    // the `assembleAndRunWorkbench` task.
-Defaults to "workbench". workbenchName = "sample-workbench"

     // Point to a file that contains the file header comment body to be used
     // by all generated modules.
     moduleHeaderCommentBodyFile = "$projectDir/copyright.txt"

-    // Add this new root to the roots directory and create it. createRoot("my-avail-root").apply {
+    // Add this new root to the roots directory and create it.
+Will only create
+    // files in this root that do not already exist. createRoot("my-avail-root").apply {
       // Create module file header text.
       val customHeader =